Discover the history behind View Road Hospital, a former police barrack, mental institution and worker dormitory

 A 1993 medical article titled “The Day Release Scheme At View Road Hospital” highlighted the success of the programme, with 92 out of 250 patients being allowed to work outside while continuing to live in the hospital.

 The all-male View Road Hospital opened its door to female patients in 1990 before undergoing a major renovation to increase the capacity to 290 beds.

 Yet, in spite of its success in rehabilitating patients, View Road Hospital closed down in 2001 for unknown reasons.

 Abandoned and Haunted?

-Today, the entire area is slated for redevelopment as part of the Woodlands North Coast Innovation Corridor.
-It is currently unknown if the Former View Road Hospital will be demolished for the new developments.
+Today, the entire compound have been fenced up and is slated for redevelopment as part of the Woodlands North Coast Innovation Corridor.
+It is unknown if the Former View Road Hospital will be demolished.

 Former View Road Hospital is currently fenced up and rigged with motion sensors.
 Do not enter without permission from the relevant authorities.